aroberge/ideas/README.md

-# importhooks
+# ideas
-Easy creation of custom import hooks
+Easy creation of custom import hooks to try out new ideas for Python.

+## About the name

+For this project, I was thinking of using `importhook` (singular), but there is already a project with that name on pypi.
+I was tempted to use `importhooks` (plural), but decided that it might be too confusing.

+I settle on `ideas` as I am guessing that the main application would be for people to try out suggestions from python-ideas.

 ## Motivation

 As I find myself doing a lot of copy/paste/modify on the various import hooks experiments, including on some published projects such as AvantPy, I thought it would make sense to create a versatile projects which I could use as the basis of other projects.
 An obvious benefit is that I will need to fix bugs in a single project.

-## Warning about the name

-There is already a package name `importhook` (singular) on pypi.
-This package name is `importhooks` (plural), as it intends to provide support for various types of custom hooks.

 ## Tools